As Harris picks Walz, George Floyd riots resurface as election issue

 For Democrats, more concerning than Republicans’ strength on the safety issue is the potential for a law-and-order conversation to reignite a division within their own party.
 Some progressive Democrats responded to the 2020 events in Minneapolis with efforts to “defund the police” – which proved to be a losing message in subsequent elections.
 Look no further than Minneapolis, where voters rejected a 2021 ballot measure to replace the city’s police department with a “public-health oriented” unit.

-The Democratic party quickly moderated itself, with President Joe Biden making a point of saying the answer to rising crime was to “fund the police” in his 2022 State of the Union address.
+The Democratic Party quickly moderated itself, with President Joe Biden making a point of saying the answer to rising crime was to “fund the police” in his 2022 State of the Union address.

 “The governor responded effectively and quickly with [the] National Guard and worked with local authorities to do it,” says Keith Ellison, Minnesota’s Democratic attorney general.

-It was former Minneapolis Police Officer Derek Chauvin who knelt on Mr. Floyd’s neck for almost 10 minutes and who caused the “civil disturbances” that followed in Minneapolis, says Mr. Ellison, not the governor.
-Mr. Ellison, the first Black official elected statewide in Minnesota, credits Mr. Walz for handing him the case to prosecute Mr. Chauvin and the other officers.
+It was former Minneapolis Police Officer Derek Chauvin – not the governor – who knelt on Mr. Floyd’s neck for almost 10 minutes and who caused the “civil disturbances” that followed in Minneapolis, says Mr. Ellison.
+As the first Black official elected statewide in Minnesota, Mr. Ellison credits Mr. Walz for handing him the case to prosecute Mr. Chauvin and the other officers.

 “His decision helped quell civil unrest,” Mr. Ellison says.